Industry:Banking and Finance

 “Even on a complex use case, if we have commitment from the business and process owners to truly document the requirements, the actual development literally takes weeks,” Royz said.

-Nielsen’s RPA deployment and its approach to its CoE have led to automation across 20+ organizational Units and 40+ countries.
+Nielsen’s RPA deployment and its approach to its CoE have led to automation across more than 20 organizational units and over 40 countries.

 In total, the strategy has saved the company an estimated 347,997 hours just in the past 18 months.